medtjr/NewsManagment/README.md

-# pfe
+# News Managments

-This application was generated using JHipster 3.12.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v3.12.2](https://jhipster.github.io/documentation-archive/v3.12.2).
+ It's an application to manage news which are displayed on a TV Only the admin who can mange news and their orders It's an application  for my brother <3

 ## Development